If you worked in any of these countries, you could be due a Tax Refund

 This means that regardless of being on an ABN or a TFN you can still earn up to $18,200 tax free in the financial year.

-Below, you can see an example of a case outline how the TFA system works in Australia.
+Below, you can see an example of a case outline how the TFA system works for Australia tax returns.

 Mike is working on both an ABN and TFN and has been in Australia for the full tax year (meaning he is entitled to full TFA).